Sole trader or limited company: which is best for you?

 Get FreeAgent for free

-Whichever business type you choose, you could access FreeAgent's award-winning accounting software completely free of charge.
+Whichever business type you choose, you could access FreeAgent's award-winning accounting software free of charge.

-If you have a business current account from NatWest, Royal Bank of Scotland or Ulster Bank NI, you can access the full version of FreeAgent for free for as long as you retain your account.
+If you have a business current account from NatWest, Royal Bank of Scotland or Ulster Bank, you can access FreeAgent for free for as long as you retain your account (optional add-ons may be chargeable).